kuzzleio/kuzzle-device-manager/doc/1/controllers/asset/create/index.md

   - `model`: Asset model designation
   - `reference`: Unique identifier scoped to a model

-Asset can contains custom metadata in `metadata` property.
+Assets can contain custom values in the `metadata` property.

 ---